Show All Answers

-Shredding services are available on Saturday, September 12 from 7:00 a.m. to 2:00 p.m (or until the truck is full).
+Shredding service is available during the fall clean-up event only.
 A limit of two banker box sized loads per resident.

-3R Technology Solutions accepts: Adding Machines, All-in-One PCs, Cameras, CD Players, Cell Phones, Copiers, CRT Monitors, Desktop Phones, DVD – VCRs, DVRs, Fax Machines, Flat Panel Monitors, Game Consoles, Gaming, Systems, Hard Drives, Hubs, Keyboards, Laptops, Mice, Modems, MP3 Players, Network Switches, Optical Drives, PCs, Phone Systems, Printers, Remote Controls Routers, Servers, Software – Games, Stereos – Speakers, Surge Protectors, Toner, Two-way Radios, Typewriters, UPS.
+During the Town's cleanup events, we partner with 3R Technology Solutions.
+They accept: Adding Machines, All-in-One PCs, Cameras, CD Players, Cell Phones, Copiers, CRT Monitors, Desktop Phones, DVD – VCRs, DVRs, Fax Machines, Flat Panel Monitors, Game Consoles, Gaming, Systems, Hard Drives, Hubs, Keyboards, Laptops, Mice, Modems, MP3 Players, Network Switches, Optical Drives, PCs, Phone Systems, Printers, Remote Controls Routers, Servers, Software – Games, Stereos – Speakers, Surge Protectors, Toner, Two-way Radios, Typewriters, UPS.

-Yes.
-Lawn mowers can be donated to metal recycling.
+Spring 2021: Yes.
+Lawn mowers can be donated during the metal recycling option on May 1 from 8 a.m. - 2 p.m. at the LAWS Center.
 Please make sure all the gas is removed.

-Glass doors with metal can be donated to metal recycling.
-Wood frames and glass doors can be taken to the landfill.
+Glass doors with metal framing can also be donated on May 1 at the metal and electronics recycling event.
+Wood framed doors can be taken to the landfill.

 All are accepted at the landfill.

-Click here to go to the Front Range website and see what items are accepted and not accepted.
+Click here to go to the Front Range website and see what items are accepted.

 View Emergency Alert Notification and follow the instructions.
 This system allows all Erie residents and businesses to be notified of an emergency situation in a variety of ways, including on their cell phones, home and work phones, text messaging and email.